|Location:||Montgomery County Circuit Court

 South Tower 3rd floor, Rm 3580

-The Juvenile Department is responsible for the processing of all juvenile pleadings in the Circuit Court for the following case types; Child In Need of Assistance (CINA), Termination of Parental Rights (TPR), Voluntary Placements, Peace Order against a minor, and Delinquency cases.
-The juvenile department is also responsible for providing courtroom coverage for the designated juvenile courtrooms.
+The Juvenile Department processes juvenile pleadings in the Circuit Court for the following case types : Child In Need of Assistance (CINA), Termination of Parental Rights (TPR), Voluntary Placements, Peace Order against a minor, and Delinquency cases.
+The Juvenile Department also provides courtroom coverage for designated juvenile courtrooms.

-All communication with the court should be filed with the Juvenile Clerk in writing with copies provided to all parties involved in the case.
-Pursuant to Rule 1-322 of the Maryland Code, no pleading may be filed by transmitting it directly to the court by electronic transmission.
+All communication with the Court should be filed with the Juvenile Clerk in writing with copies provided to all parties involved in the case.
+The Circuit Court does not accept filings by facsimile or email.

-Juvenile court files and proceedings are confidential; however, the courtrooms are open to the public unless closed by the presiding Judge.
-A party and/or their attorney of record are entitled to review court files.
+Juvenile court files and proceedings are confidential; however, courtrooms are open to the public in delinquency cases only unless closed by the presiding Judge.
+CINA, TPR, Voluntary Placement, Adoption, and Guardianship proceedings are not open to the general public.
+Only an attorney of record is entitled to review court files.

 The majority of cases processed by the Juvenile Department fall into two categories:

-- Delinquent Cases – These cases involve children who have committed a “delinquent act” which is an act that would be a crime if committed by an adult.
+- Delinquency Cases – These cases involve children who have committed a “delinquent act,” which is an act that would be a crime if committed by an adult.

 - A child is taken out of parent/guardian’s home.

-If a child is removed from his/her home, a Shelter Hearing takes place no later than the next business day that the court is in session.
-Shelter Hearings are scheduled at 1:30 p.m.
+If a child is removed from his/her home, a Shelter Hearing takes place no later than the next business day that the Court is in session.
+Shelter Hearings occur at 1:30 pm.
 At the Shelter Hearing, the Judge determines if the temporary placement of the child outside the home is warranted.

-CINA Pre-Trial Hearings are always held on either a Tuesday or Thursday at 11:30 a.m.
+CINA Pre-Trial Hearings are always held on either a Tuesday or Thursday at 11:30 am.
 If the parties have an agreement, the Judge can hear the agreement and proceed to the Disposition Hearing.
 If the parties do not have an agreement, they will proceed to Mediation on the same day.
-Mediation begins at 1:30 p.m. until 4:30 p.m.
+Mediation begins at 1:30 pm and lasts until 4:30 pm.
 Mediation is mandatory unless there are parallel criminal charges.
-If the parties reach an agreement at Mediation, their agreement can be presented to the Judge in the courtroom and the agreement made part of the court’s record.
+If the parties reach an agreement at Mediation, they can present this to the Judge in the courtroom, and the Clerk will make the agreement part of the Court’s record.
 If the parties do not reach an agreement, they will return to the courtroom and go before the Judge to confirm the Adjudicatory Hearing date and estimated length of trial.

 If the allegations in the CINA Petition are proved or admitted to, the Judge must proceed to a separate Disposition Hearing unless he/she finds good cause for delay.
 At the Disposition Hearing, the Judge determines if the allegations in the CINA Petition are sufficient to find the child in need of assistance.
 The Judge also determines the placement of the child (i.e., whether to return the child home or place the child out-of-home).